Electronic heat cost allocator (EHKV)

 wM-BUS Gateway

-The wM-Bus gateway receives wireless M-Bus protocols in T / C / S mode, filters them as required, stores them and sends them to a server via an IP connection.
+The wM-Bus Gateway receives wireless M-Bus protocols in T/C/S mode, filters them as needed, stores them temporarily, and sends them to a server via an IP connection.

-The gateway has no mobile data connection.
+The gateway does not have a mobile data connection.
 It only uses existing networks.
 The gateway is particularly suitable for stationary reception of wM-BUS protocols using an existing internet connection.
 Internet routers are usually already in place.
-Usually nothing needs to be changed on the router.
+In most cases, no changes need to be made to the router settings.

-Simply plug the gateway into the router's USB connection (optionally with a USB power supply unit) and connect it to the router with a network cable.
+Simply plug the gateway into the router's USB port (optionally with a USB power supply) and connect it to the router with a network cable.

 The gateway can optionally be parameterized via a website, USB interface or via the wM-BUS gateway server.

-The received wM-BUS protocols can be filtered in the device in advance according to manufacturer, medium code and / or according to individual IDs.
+The received wM-BUS protocols can be pre-filtered in the device by manufacturer, medium code and/or by individual IDs.

-The free "wM-BUS to TCP Gateway Server" or an application developed by the user can be used as a server.
+The free "wM-BUS to TCP Gateway Server" can be used as the server, or an application developed by the user.